valentin-deschaintre/valentin-deschaintre.github.io/2020/call-for-papers.md

 <p>This year, EGSR features two paper submission tracks: the <a href="#research">Research Track</a> and the  <a href="#industry">Industry Track</a> (new as of last year).</p>

+<p><i>At this time, the plan is to hold EGSR as usual.
+We continue to monitor the developing COVID-19 situation, however, and will reassess this decision as necessary.
+Due to these uncertainties, authors of accepted papers this year are not required to present their work in person and may elect to present remotely instead.
+We encourage authors to submit work to EGSR even if they do not think they will be able or willing to attend in person due to the virus situation and/or travel restrictions that may be in place at the time.</i></p>

 <h1 id="research"><strong>Research Track</strong></h1>
 <p>A PDF version of Research Track call for papers is available to download from <a href="research.pdf">here</a>.</p>
 <p>The Eurographics Symposium on Rendering 2020 will take place in London, England from June 29th to July 2nd, 2020.
 This 31th event continues the series of highly successful Eurographics Symposia and Workshops on Rendering.</p>
-<p>In light of the developing COVID-19 situation, authors of accepted papers this year are not required to present their work in person and may elect to present remotely.
-We encourage authors to submit work to EGSR even if they do not think they will be able or willing to attend due to the virus situation and/or travel restrictions that may be in place at the time.</p>
 <p>All accepted research papers will be presented at EGSR 2020 and archived in the <a href="https://diglib.eg.org/">Eurographics digital library</a> (exact publication modalities pending).
 Furthermore, a selection of them will be published in an issue of the <a href="https://onlinelibrary.wiley.com/journal/14678659">Computer Graphics Forum</a> (CGF) journal, based on both the recommendations of the reviewers and the outcome of a second cycle of review.</p>
 <p>We are looking for work that shapes the future of rendering in computer graphics and related fields, such as virtual and augmented reality, deep learning, and computational photography.</p>
 <p>There is no fixed minimum or maximum paper length.
 However, submissions over 12 pages in length will be treated as exceptional cases, and length must be proportional to contribution.</p>